yinghaoz1/chronic-diseases-self-management-app-design/README.md

 # chronic-diseases-self-management-app-design
-Use AIHW METeOR, SNOMED CT (Australia version), SKMT Glossary Tool, and OpenEHR CKM to model the data needed for the mobile application of chronic diseases self-management.
+chronic-diseases-self-management-app-design is a designing plan to model the data needed for the mobile application of chronic diseases self-management.
+The modeling tool used in this report includes AIHW METeOR, SNOMED CT (Australia version), SKMT Glossary Tool, and OpenEHR CKM.